 How organizations can protect their data

-Specops Password Blacklist is a hosted service with a continuously updated list of previously leaked passwords.
-The service works together with Specops Password Policy so that companies can block passwords found on the password blacklist.
+Specops Breached Password Protection is a hosted service with a continuously updated list of previously leaked passwords.
+The service works together with Specops Password Policy so that companies can block passwords found on the password deny list.
 The service blocks people from choosing banned passwords and informs them as to why they cannot use the password.

-Specops Password Blacklist currently contains over 2 billion vulnerable passwords, making it a comprehensive blacklisting service for any organization that wants to eliminate weak passwords, or meet compliance requirements regarding password security.
+Specops Breached Password Protection currently contains over 2 billion vulnerable passwords, making it a comprehensive service for any organization that wants to eliminate weak passwords, or meet compliance requirements regarding password security.